Monopoles, spectra of overlap fermions, and eta-prime meson in external magnetic fields: Spectra of the overlap Dirac operator, topological charges, and instantons in external magnetic fields

-The numerical results demonstrate the chiral magnetic effects as seen in the decreasing absolute values of the topological charges $\langle|Q|\rangle$ and the reduction in the number of instantons and anti-instantons $N_{I}$ with increasing the intensity of the external magnetic fields.
+The numerical results demonstrate the chiral magnetic effects as seen in the decrease in absolute values of the topological charges $\langle|Q|\rangle$ and the reduction in the number of instantons and anti-instantons $N_{I}$ with increasing the intensity of external magnetic fields.
 However, the number of instantons and anti-instantons is estimated from the square of the topological charges.
-As a result, the statistical errors are still significant to observe a clear decrease.
+As a result, statistical errors are still significant to observe a clear decrease.

-Additionally, Figure~\ref{fig:hist_Q} illustrates the histograms H($Q$) of the topological charges $Q$ computed from the configurations at the low temperature.
-We apply the following Gaussian function, which resulted from the examinations of quenched QCD by other research groups~\cite{Giusti4,DeDebbio1}, to the numerical findings:
+Additionally, Figure~\ref{fig:hist_Q} illustrates the histograms H($Q$) of the topological charges $Q$ computed from the configurations at low temperature.
+We apply the following Gaussian function, which resulted from the examinations of quenched QCD by other research groups~\cite{Giusti4,DeDebbio1}, to numerical findings:

 The fitting results of the correction term $O(V^{-1})$ are zero, and the values of $\chi^{2}/\text{dof}$ are small enough as shown in Table~\ref{tb:fit_top}.
 Therefore, the fitting function properly approximates the distributions of the topological charges.
 The fitting results $\langle Q^{2} \rangle$ indicate the number of instantons and anti-instantons.
-The errors of the fitting results are more than 25$\%$; however, the results indicate that the number of instantons and anti-instantons slightly decreases with increasing the intensity of the external magnetic fields.
+The errors of the fitting results are more than 25$\%$; however, the results indicate that the number of instantons and anti-instantons slightly decreases with increasing the intensity of external magnetic fields.